pret/pokeheartgold/docs/Struct_Decompilation.md

-Figuring out compiled structs is difficult because in 90% of the cases the structs compile into raw bytes.
+Figuring out compiled structs is difficult because in 90% of the cases the structs compile into dynamic stack allocations.
 And the only way you can figure out their exact structure is from context.

 ###How structs work in compiled code

-During runtime, members of a struct are stored right next to each other in memory.
+During runtime, members of a struct are stored right next to each other in memory (specifically in the stack).
 When a function wants to access a member of this struct they do this by getting the address of the first member and adding an offset to it. then using a variant of the `ldr` opcode to load the content of the member:
 - `ldrb r0 [r0+<offset>]` loads a byte member of a struct into r0 (`ldrsb` if it's a signed byte)
 - `ldrh r0 [r0+<offset>]` loads a halfword (2 bytes) member of a struct into r0 (`ldrsh` if it's a signed halfword)
-- `ldr r0 [r0+<offset>]` loads a word (4 bytes) member of a struct into r0 (`ldrs` if it's a signed word) The same thing happens when functions want to store a value inside a struct member:
+- `ldr r0 [r0+<offset>]` loads a word (4 bytes) member of a struct into r0 (`ldrs` if it's a signed word)

+The same thing happens when functions want to store a value inside a struct member:
 - `strb r0 [r0+<offset>]` stores r0 into a byte member of a struct
 - `strh r0 [r0+<offset>]` stores r0 a halfword (2 bytes) member of a struct